10 Essential Watering Tips to Keep Your Landscape Alive

 8. Drip Irrigation for Consistency

-Drip irrigation delivers water right to the root zone.
+Drip irrigation around your plants in flower beds delivers water right to the root zone.

 • Run time: 20 to 45 minutes per session